Local productions follow the natural seasons. This brochure is a list of our best guesses

 contents, and can be washed off in the springtime.

 • Wiping your squashes with a cloth dipped in vinegar will prevent mold from growing

 during storage on any slight nicks in the squash skin.

 To get to our farm.
 We are in Pittsfield on the Snakeroot Road, which runs between

-the Weeks Road and Route 100.
+the Higgins Road and Route 100.
 We are ½ mile from the Higgins Road end, just before the road

 dips and passes a small frogpond on the east side.
 You can't see our farm from the road.
 Our